The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 MKV is a free, open-source container format that allows various audio and video tracks, as well as subtitle files, to be packed into a single file.
 The name Matroska is derived from the Russian Matryoshka dolls, which come in decreasing sizes and can be placed inside one another.

 Matroska video files are excellent for watching videos.
-With an MKV file, you can watch videos in a media player that features audio in multiple languages with their respective subtitles.
+If your video format is MKV, you can watch videos in a media player that features audio in multiple languages with their respective subtitles.
 This helpful feature allows for smoother sharing and distribution of such files.

 What makes MKV videos very useful is the fact that they are in a lossless format, meaning your audio and video quality will be top-notch.
 This, of course, has a downside, as the file sizes can be on the higher side.
 You could expect them to go into a few GBs for a movie.
 Additionally, not every platform supports MKV playback, which can restrict its reach.